 This QM-system covers the whole range of METEK’s commercial activities of development, manufacturing and sales of all our products.

-In addition Metek has been certified as a supplier of german nuclear facilities according to KTA1508 and offers the sonic anemometers and sodars with the corresponding certification proof.
+In addition, METEK has been certified as a supplier of german nuclear facilities according to KTA1401 and offers with the sonic anemometers and sodars products according to KTA1508.

-For the german army METEK provided instrumental set-up according to AQAP standards.
+For the german army METEK provided instrumental set-up according to AQAP4 standards.

 A fully computerized new type of Doppler SODAR system PCS.2000 was launched which allows vertical wind profiling up to 500 m in a transportable version and to more than 1000 m in the long range versions.
 This system is implemented on a standard WINDOWS based PC using sound cards for signal generation and signal anaylsis while offering the full performance and flexibility of todays PC units.